Kyroiscooking/sleeker/README.md

         final Http1ExampleHandler http1ExampleHandler = new Http1ExampleHandler();
         final Http2ExampleHandler http2ExampleHandler = new Http2ExampleHandler();

-        // Creating SSL context with a self-signed certificate for localhost.
-(Http2 requires SSL) final SslContext sslContext = ServerSsl.create(Path.of("localhost-cert.pem"), Path.of("localhost-key.pem"));

         // Creates a builder object for SleekerServer. new SleekerServer.Builder()
                 // Adds an HTTP context, with an endpoint, a handler that will process the request,